laravel/docs/requests.md

 To store an uploaded file, you will typically use one of your configured [filesystems](/docs/{{version}}/filesystem).
 The `UploadedFile` class has a `store` method that will move an uploaded file to one of your disks, which may be a location on your local filesystem or a cloud storage location like Amazon S3.

 The `store` method accepts the path where the file should be stored relative to the filesystem's configured root directory.
-This path should not contain a file name, since a unique ID will automatically be generated to serve as the file name.
+This path should not contain a filename, since a unique ID will automatically be generated to serve as the filename.

 The `store` method also accepts an optional second argument for the name of the disk that should be used to store the file.
 The method will return the path of the file relative to the disk's root: